shaneosullivan/rachelandgarywedding/index.md

 ### Contact

 Gary & Rachel are contacting all guests via email or text, so please reply to them if you need anything.
 The email address is [organisedweddingfun@gmail.com](mailto:organisedweddingfun@gmail.com).
 Updates on what's happening will appear here on the website, so please check here if you have any questions about recent changes.

+Please note that there is very poor mobile phone reception at Robin Rise.
+If you need to be contacted (for example, by babysitters) by phone while at the party you can be contacted on 021 4772289.
+Please give this number to people who may need to contact you.
+The phone will be monitored throughout the day.

+You can also use the house phone to call out at any stage.
+Due to the amount of people attending and the need for Wi-Fi to be used for wedding services we will ask you to only connect to the Wi-Fi when you want to check your messages and then please disconnect so that everybody will be able to use it when needed.